legal and privacy

 What is the the felix 7 Day Happiness Guarantee?

-We’re pretty sure you’ll think we're peachy, but if you don’t, just let us know within seven days of activating your service and we'll refund you any charges in full.
+We’re pretty sure you’ll love felix, but if you don’t, you can get your money back if you let us know within seven days of activating your service and we’ll refund you any charges in full.

 Did you find it helpful?
 Yes No